KirstenMayland/cs61databases/partfour.md

 ![image](https://github.com/KirstenMayland/cs61databases/assets/102620915/4d7dfb3b-693a-41bf-b7af-42956ac1783e)

 ^ got it to work for the local host (yay!) so I thought I could just convert the idea over to my website.
 No, did not work, it just downloaded it :/

+Now that I have gotten the local host into a place where I can access my database I can actually plan what I'm trying to do:
+Thoughts-
+1) form to query database based on day + what's being lost; returns two values: the cumulative losses at that date and the losses in that specific day